 Doat at University City

 During this second phase of activity at University City, Doat returned to making small vases using shapes and glazes that he had first produced in his private studio during the 1890s.
-These delicate porcelains reflected his connoisseurship of Asian porcelain, bronzes, and enamels.
-He was particularly interested in shapes derived from fruits and gourds, as well as forms inspired by sake bottles and other vessels found in Asian ceramics.
+These delicate porcelains reflected his connoisseurship of Asian porcelain, bronzes, and enamels; he was particularly interested in shapes derived from fruits and gourds.
 Doat developed a palette of colorful crystalline glazes, both glossy and matte in texture.
-The inherently unique and unpredictable nature of crystalline glazes yielded a wide range of colors, surface patterns, and textures that enabled him to produce a diverse body of ceramics from a limited number of shapes.
 During his final years at University City, he led his students in the production of hundreds of novel pieces for the Panama Pacific International Exposition to be held in San Francisco in 1915.

 Doat Returns to France